jitars/ItaRepoGitHub_01/README.md

 Local public repository C:\ItaRepoGitHub_01

-Putting something useful in the first repository of the Git and GitHub course
+I use this script to make my backups, so putting something useful in the first repository of the Git and GitHub course, instead of a simple "Hello World".

 Repository created during a class!